 Cambridge technically has a tiny airport, but not one that is realistic to fly into.
 If flying to London Heathrow, the drive is about 90 minutes from the airport to Cambridge.
 If traveling to Gatwick, there is a direct train line that runs from Gatwick all the way to Cambridge, but takes about two hours.
 The Luton airport is located about 45 – 60 minutes away by car (longer in traffic) and there is not a very convenient way to get from Luton airport to Cambridge.

-Traveling from London to Cambridge is fairly easy and can be done in a day-trip easily if desired.
-The easiest and fastest direct train runs from St. Pancras International station in London to Cambridge.
-The trip takes about 45 minutes if on the faster train, or just over an hour on the slower train.
-As St. Pancras is located in North London and connected to Kings Cross with a large tube station, one can take the tube to Kings Cross and walk to St. Pancras International.
-The fast train option typically runs two times per hour.
 Alternatively, if Kings Cross is not a convenient station to get to, there is also a slower train that runs through the other large train stations in London including London Bridge, Blackfriars, City Thameslink, Farringdon, and St. Pancras.
 If one gets on at London Bridge, the train ride from London Bridge (southern most station in London city area) to Cambridge is about 75 – 90 minutes.
 There are more stops on the slower train, but if one of the other main stations is more accessible than St. Pancras, it may be easier than combining the tube and train.
 The slower train typically runs less frequently, about once per hour.

 Cambridge is a small and cute town.
 Many locals get around by bike, but when visiting for a day or weekend, you should be able to access everywhere on foot.
 When you are tired of walking, you can catch a taxi or Uber to take you to your destination.
+The train station is about a 30 minute walk to the city center.
+If you would like to save your energy for walking around the city center and University, consider catching a taxi to the center.

 Staying in the downtown center of Cambridge will be the most convenient and allow you to get around easily during your visit.